 To ensure these structures are bonded properly, manufacturers need to control the same three elements fabricators using any adhesion process have to control:

-Since manufacturers have been working with these materials for decades, they have the first two of those elements fairly down pat.
-And furthermore, if they are struggling with the adhesive itself or the deposition and curing process, they can easily consult the makers of the epoxies and coatings to get advice about best practices in using these components of the adhesion process.
+Since manufacturers have been working with these materials for decades, they understand the first two elements.
+Furthermore, if they are struggling with the adhesive itself or the deposition and curing process, they can easily consult the makers of the epoxies and coatings to get advice about best practices for using these components of the adhesion process.

-Creating quantifiably reliable bonds between the layers of material and the protective coatings on the exterior of the doors would increase the viable output of a factory and ensure more tests are passed, reducing scrap and rework.
-Even though the tests are strenuous, the actual everyday usage of these doors puts them through the wringer to an even greater extent.
+Creating quantifiably reliable bonds between the layers of material and the protective coatings on the doors' exterior would increase the factory's viable output and ensure more tests are passed, reducing scrap and rework.
+Even though the tests are strenuous, the everyday usage of these doors puts them through the wringer even more.
 The doors absolutely must not split at the seams or easily dent, no matter how many school children kick them or how many stretchers run into them.
 The paint on the doors needs to stay pristine since these finishes are often fire-retardant or chemically resistant, performing an extremely necessary safety function.

-The idea that the quality of a bond surface refers to how clean and ready the surface of the material is for bonding.
+The quality of a bond surface refers to how clean and ready the material's surface is for bonding.
 In the case of FRP doors, the composite FRP needs to have a reactive surface that will form chemical bonds with the epoxy or paint and create a strong single unit.

-Like many advanced materials, FRP needs to go through a treatment process in order to have the chemical composition of its surface altered before the adhesive or coating sticks properly.
+Like many advanced materials, FRP needs to undergo a treatment process to alter the chemical composition of its surface before the adhesive or coating sticks properly.
 For door assemblies, this surface preparation is often done through a method called corona treatment.

-Corona treatment is a highly precise technique that works by discharging high-voltage, high-frequency electricity from an electrode in a ceramic tube that runs the length of the material being treated.
+Corona treatment is a highly precise technique that discharges high-voltage, high-frequency electricity from an electrode in a ceramic tube that runs the length of the treated material.
 This does an excellent job of creating a surface that is highly reactive and ready to bond.
 We call a surface that’s gone through this process chemically clean.

 Any inspections of the chemical cleanliness of surfaces need to be able to perform a few particular functions: